Osteoporosis is characterised by low bone mass and micro-architectural deterioration of bone with resulting fragility and fracture risk.

-Those aged 50 years or younger may be screened if they have one of the following risk factors:
+Those aged 50 years or younger can be screened if they have one of the following risk factors:

 Those aged 40 years or younger may be screened if they have one of the following risk factors:

-Additionally GPs may consider assessing patients on SSRIs, GNRH agonists, aromatise inhibitors, antiepileptics, PPIs and thiazolidinediones, particularly if other risk factors are present.
+Additionally, GPs may consider assessing patients on SSRIs, GNRH agonists, aromatase inhibitors, antiepileptics, PPIs and thiazolidinediones, particularly if other risk factors are present.